Why Flossing is Just as Important as Brushing

 Not flossing can greatly increase your chances of developing gingivitis which, if allowed to progress, can eventually turn into gum disease.
 Gingivitis occurs when the gums become inflamed and red due to the presence of bacteria.
 When the bacteria spreads below the gum line the inflammation and infection can become very severe, and may even lead to tooth loss.

-Bacteria and inflammation in the mouth isn't dangerous only for oral health, but for overall health as well.
+Bacteria and inflammation in the mouth aren't dangerous only for oral health, but for overall health as well.
 It can also contribute to causing and aggravating conditions such as diabetes, heart disease, and respiratory illness.

 The Canadian Dental Association recommends flossing as least once a day, as it can take as little as 24 hours for plaque to begin hardening into tartar.
 Even infants who have at least two adjacent teeth can benefit from early, gentle flossing.